Softala-MLOPS/Security/Guide to endpoints and ingress.md

 # Guide to Endpoints and Nginx Ingress

 This guide explains how external access to platform services is managed via Nginx Ingress Controller and how each major service (Kubeflow, MLflow, Grafana, Prometheus, Minio) is exposed.
 It references the ingress resources defined in this repository.
-While https is briefly touched upon in some parts of this document, more details on it's functionality on this platform can be found in the [https folder](https).
+While HTTPS is briefly touched upon in some parts of this document, more details on its functionality on this platform can be found in the [https folder](https/).

 ## Nginx role and functionality in the platform cluster